 As the world grew smaller through advances in Western technology the large blank area of the map that was Central Asia began to take on more importance.
 The Victorian British were playing the “Great Game” with the Russians.
 Wary of encirclement of the crown jewel of their empire, India, and alarmed by the possibility that traveling Russians (like the mystic Gurdjieiff) might be drawing Tibet into that country’s sphere of influence the British invaded Tibet at the beginning of the 20th century.
 The Younghusband Expedition arrived in Lhasa in 1904 to find the 13th Dalai Lama (1876-1933) had fled to the relative safety of China.
 A few years later a second invasion from the opposite direction sent the 13th to temporary exile in British India.

 Heedful of the wake-up call that Tibet’s splendid isolation was ending due to the advance of technology in far off lands, the 13th brought automobiles and an English language school to Tibet.
 He acquiesced to a trade mission and the British setting up a telegraph line.
-He even sent four noble children to English boarding schools.
-These cracks in the isolation did not go over well with much of the rest of the power structure, specifically the ultra-conservative monastic establishment, and these tentative connections to the modern world and the West were eliminated within the last decade of the 13th’s lifetime.
+He even sent four noble children to English boarding schools around the time of the Great War.
+These cracks in the isolation did not go over well with much of the rest of the Tibetan power structure, specifically the ultra-conservative monastic establishment.
+The tentative connections to the modern world and the West were eliminated within the last decade of the 13th’s lifetime.
+The English language school was closed and the automobiles carried over the Himalayas went to rust.
 World War II turned the external world’s attention elsewhere and Tibet enjoyed the illusion things were as they had been.
 The American journalist, Lowell Thomas, visited Tibet in the late 1940’s and estimated he was one of only ten Americans to have ever traveled there.

 The …..
 Solution

 So the slow accumulation continued, rather blithely, until the wrenching end of old Tibet in the 1950’s and 1960’s.
-The storehouses of 7,000 monasteries were liberated; sacred and mundane objects into pockets, the fire or the melting pot.
+The storehouses of 7,000 monasteries were liberated.
+Sacred and mundane objects went into into pockets, the fire or the melting pot.

 My First Look